netnodes/doorflow-policy/docs/developer_terms.md

 ### 3. Registration

 To access the Developer Platform, you must follow the registration process established by DoorFlow.
 DoorFlow may approve or deny access to the Developer Platform in its sole discretion.
-When you register, you may be subject to DoorFlow’s standard Terms of Use and Privacy Policy at https://www.doorflow.com/about/terms/ and https://www.doorflow.com/about/privacy/ (“DoorFlow Service Terms”), as well as any additional registration terms specified by DoorFlow.
+When you register, you may be subject to DoorFlow’s standard [Terms of Service](https://policy.doorflow.com/terms_of_service) and [Privacy Policy](https://policy.doorflow.com/privacy_policy) (“DoorFlow Service Terms”), as well as any additional registration terms specified by DoorFlow.

 ### 4. Your Use Rights

 Subject to these Terms, you may use the Developer Platform solely to enable Your Products to access or interface with the DoorFlow Service.
-Your use must be as permitted in our Documentation and is subject to call, usage and other limits as described at https://developer.doorflow.com/docs (as may be modified from time to time, and which are incorporated into these Terms) or as we otherwise notify you.
+Your use must be as permitted in our Documentation and is subject to call, usage and other limits as described in the [developer documentation](https://developer.doorflow.com/docs) (as may be modified from time to time, and which are incorporated into these Terms) or as we otherwise notify you.
 All of your rights are non-assignable, non-transferrable, and non-sublicenseable.

 Your use within these Use Rights are permitted “free-of-charge” up to, but not to exceed, the DoorFlow API limits and DoorFlow Customer limits set forth above and in associated documentation.
 DoorFlow reserves the rights to modify or amend this policy, in its sole discretion, at any time